HairuMossa/PRJ_NIBC0001/README.md

-# PRJ_NIBC0001 – Non Isolated Buck Converter Embedded Sofware
+# PRJ_NIBC0001 – Non Isolated Buck Converter Embedded Software

 I decided to use **layered software architecture** to abstruct the hardware from the software.